Fire and rescue services

 Security officials may question you at length.
 They may also conduct an intensive search of your bags and person when you arrive and depart.

-If you're travelling to protest against Israeli policies, authorities may refuse your entry.
-You will be returned to the country where you boarded.
-This includes if you arrive by boat.
+If you're travelling to protest against Israeli policies, authorities may refuse you entry.
+You'll be returned to the country where you boarded, including if you've arrive by boat.

 Authorities can deny you entry if you have association with, or belong to, an organisation that has called for a boycott of Israel or Israeli settlements.